Equipment Type: variable fighter-bomber

 The VAB-2 variable fighter-bomber began development in 2035 and was deployed in 2042.
 Little information is known about the craft beyond the classification as a fighter-bomber.
 The VAB-2 is most infamous as the design stolen by the Varauta for use in building the FBz-99 Saubergeran variable fighter-bomber.

 NOTE: The VAB-2 does not have any officially designated line art.
-The pictures shown in this profile are concept drawings by Shoji Kawamori found on page 24 of the 2001 book Shoji Kawamori Macross Design Works.
-The concept art strongly resembles the FBz-99 in both fighter and battroid modes (including two rotary missile launchers set in the front Battroid torso).
+The picture shown in this profile is concept art by Shoji Kawamori found on page 24 of the book Shoji Kawamori Macross Design Works (2001).
+The concept art strongly resembles the FBz-99 in both fighter and battroid modes (including two rotary missile launchers).
 The VAB-2 concept artwork is also included within the FBz-99 "concept" section on page 135 of the Macross Design Works book.
 The art is used here to provide pictures for the VAB-2 profile and because it is the most likely match (as well as likely Kawamori will never offer any further clarification on this matter).

 |

-Debut: (the VAB-2 was never animated; it appears on pages 24 of Shoji Kawamori Macross Design Works)
+Debut: never animated [appears on page 24 of Shoji Kawamori Macross Design Works (2001)]

 Pilot(s): no notables